geekgonecrazy/geekgonecrazy.github.io/content/posts/2023-09-24-fedora-iot-greenboot.md

 sudo systemctl restart systemd-resolved
 ```

-This let me start up pihole and I went on about my business setting up volumes, moving data around etc.
+This let me start up pi-hole and I went on about my business setting up volumes, moving data around etc.

 As part of it a reboot was finally needed.
 Oops...
 It would boot.. get to login screen and then promptly reboot again.
 I realized this was greenboot.
 I let it go a few times but it never recovered.